 STEM Education Core Courses: 5 courses 15 credits

-CSM 600 History and Philosophy of Science Education
+CSM 600 History and Philosophy of STEM Education

 CSM 610 Nature and Practice of Science

-History and Philosophy of Science Education.
-An introduction to the history of the field of science education and the related philosophical underpinnings.
+History and Philosophy of STEM Education.
+An introduction to the history of the field of STEM education and the related philosophical underpinnings.
 The course will survey the major events, ideas and philosophies and how these have changed over time.
 Particular focus will be on the time period from 1890 to the present day.

 The Nature and Practice of Science.
 An overview of the nature and practice of science through the analysis of current issues in science.
 Through the extensive use of case studies, students will address questions such as: What is science?
 What distinguishes science from other ways of knowing?
 What standards of evidence and scientific explanations, processes, and conventions are used in science?
 What philosophical, social, ethical, and historical perspectives are important in understanding science?

-Directed Study in Science Education.
+Directed Study in STEM Education.
 In their fifth semester students will individually complete a directed study with a faculty advisor.
 The intent of this course is to prepare the students for the doctoral qualifying examination and assist them in refining their research topics.
-(To be offered annually after the introductory phase of the program).
+(Offered annually after the introductory phase of the program).